danieljamesbertrand/swarm-in-progress/README.md

 ## Overview

-This project provides a decentralized P2P networking solution with three main components:
+This project provides a decentralized P2P networking solution with multiple components:

 - **server** - Bootstrap node that helps peers join the Kademlia DHT network
 - **listener** - Peer that joins the DHT and waits for incoming connections
 - **dialer** - Peer that discovers and connects to other peers via the DHT
+- **monitor** - Web-based network monitoring dashboard
+- **torrent_server** - Serves files via BitTorrent-like protocol over libp2p
+- **torrent_client** - Downloads files from peers via DHT discovery

 ## Key Features